Skip to content

 Resolution

-Prerequisite: If your instance doesn't have a public IP address, then you must establish private network connectivity to your virtual private cloud (VPC).
+Prerequisite: If your instance doesn't have a public IP address, then establish private network connectivity to your virtual private cloud (VPC).
 To establish private network connectivity to your VPC, use AWS Direct Connect, AWS Site-to-Site VPN, or VPC peering.
 If your instance doesn't have a public IPv4 address and your VPC doesn't have a private network connectivity configuration, then use EC2 Instance Connect Endpoint.

-Note: If you turned on the EC2 serial console for Linux instances, then use the serial console to troubleshoot Nitro-based instance types.
+Note: If you turned on the EC2 Serial Console for Linux instances, then use the serial console to troubleshoot Nitro-based instance types.
 If you can't reach your instance and you didn't configure access to the serial console, then see Configure access to the EC2 serial console.

-Use the runbook to troubleshoot your EC2 instance
+Use the AWSSupport-TroubleshootEC2InstanceConnect runbook

 Before you start the AWSSupport-TroubleshootEC2InstanceConnect runbook, make sure that your IAM user or role has the required permissions.
 For more information, see the Required IAM permissions section of AWSSupport-TroubleshootEC2InstanceConnect.